 Educational travel abroad was a passion for Naomi, who created Language & Friendship, Inc. The daughter of missionaries, she grew up in Madagascar.
-She received her teaching degree and her Master’s in French, worked at Concordia’s Language Villages, led for the Experiment in International Living, and taught in St. Paul, MN before getting into student travel.
+She earned her teaching degree and her master’s degree in French.
+She worked at Concordia Language Villages, led for the Experiment in International Living, and taught in St. Paul.
 After 16 years of directing French programs for other organizations, she created L&F in 1988.
 In May 2004, the French government awarded Naomi the prestigious honor of Chevalier dans l’ordre des Palmes Académiques in recognition of her work.
-Naomi passed away in 2004, after a long and courageous battle with cancer.
-Her spirit of optimism and determination will always be the inspiration and driving force behind Language & Friendship.
+Naomi passed away in 2004 after a long, courageous battle with cancer.
+Her spirit of optimism and determination will always be the inspiration behind Language & Friendship.

 (with L&F since 1998) After her program abroad through Concordia College, she knew she wanted to share the excitement of experiencing another language and culture.
-She has a double major in French and biology, worked at Concordia Language Villages, and, during her years of teaching, led students abroad several times.
-She was the National Director of Nacel Cultural Exchanges, organizing programs in France, Germany, and Spain.
+She has a double major in French and Biology, worked at Concordia Language Villages, and, during her years of teaching, led students abroad several times.
+She was the National Director of Nacel Cultural Exchanges, organizing programs with France, Germany, and Spain.
 She is passionate about language education and about promoting opportunities for people to learn about other cultures.
-As well as many trips to France and Spain, Liane has traveled in Germany, Greece, Ireland, Italy, Morocco, Romania, Russia, and Turkey.
-She and her husband, Jim, have three children (’80, ’84 and ’86) who all love travel, music, and sports.
-They love spoiling their grandchildren, too!
+She and her husband love travel, theatre, and music, and enjoy spending time with their grandchildren.

 Jennifer Beattie-Cramer, Co-Director

 (with L&F since 2004) Rachel had her first experience with Spanish as an AFS student in Argentina.
 She fell in love with the language and majored in Spanish.
 At the University of St. Thomas, she spent her junior year abroad in Granada, Spain.
 She taught high school Spanish for several years and led students on programs to Costa Rica, Spain, Mexico, and also on mission trips.
-Rachel loves to explore new places both locally and abroad and immerses herself with the locals and their food!
+She coordinated L&F’s Spanish programs for 12 years before becoming Special Projects Coordinator.
+Rachel loves to explore new places both locally and abroad and immerses herself with locals and their food!
 Rachel, her husband, Stacy, and their son (’13), like to camp, ski, and, of course, travel and host!